Miraloma Park and Family Resource Center

-“Miraloma Park and Community Center” is a working title for the project which is located at 2600 E. Miraloma Way, Anaheim, CA 92806.
-The proposed project will include the renovation of existing 4,312 square foot warehouse building into a neighborhood community center and the development of the surrounding city owned property into a neighborhood park.
+Miraloma Park and Family Resource Center will be located at 2600 E. Miraloma Way, Anaheim, CA 92806.
+The proposed project will include the renovation of existing 4,312 square foot warehouse building into a family resource center and the development of the surrounding city owned property into a neighborhood park.
 Site amenities include a perimeter loop trail, a skate plaza, outdoor classroom area, picnic facilities, interactive water feature, drought tolerant landscape, and playground.

-The Anaheim Outdoors Connectivity Plan will increase green space throughout the City by identifying a system of green corridors which will connect residents, visitors and employees to both existing and planned high-density urban areas.
-The plan will identify projects that emphasize shade trees, pocket parks and open spaces, a river walk, multimodal and non-motorized trails and pathways, demonstration gardens, wildlife corridors, bioswales, and other storm water filtration and collection systems.
+In 2011 the City of Anaheim was awarded $250,000 from the State of California’s Urban Greening Planning Grant Program and approximately $200,000 from the Southern California Association of Governments (SCAG) under the Compass Blueprint Demonstration Project program.
+The grant funds were used to identify a unique and implementable network of parks and trails that will increase green space throughout the City by planning a system of green corridors which will connect residents, visitors and employees to both existing and planned high-density urban areas.
+The Plan also identifies projects that emphasize shade trees, pocket parks and open spaces, a river walk, multimodal and non-motorized trails and pathways, demonstration gardens, wildlife corridors, bioswales, and other storm water filtration and collection systems.

 Olive Hills Park Dog Use Area - 700 Nohl Canyon Road

-Draft Master Plan Presentation and Community Meeting Notes:
+Draft Master Plan Presentation and Community Meeting Notes

 On April 13, 2012, the Parks Capital Projects Section met with the community to discuss a dog off leash area in the unused western portion of Olive Hills Park.
 The draft master plan includes a small dog area, a large dog area, low perimeter fence, double entrance gates, benches, 6 foot wide decomposed granite path for walking/running, expanded parking to about 26 spaces, restroom, and agility equipment areas in both dog sections.
 The items the attendees wanted were the walking path around the dog use area, the use of native plants to attract birds and butterflies, the agility areas, aesthetic fencing, and the restroom.
 The community requested even more parking, continued weed control, a dawn to dusk facility with no lights, increased policing/rangers, and more shade trees.
 A few community members had concerns regarding the presence of coyotes.
 The community noted that future improvements include a walking path throughout the park.
 The City revised the Draft Master Plan to reflect some of the desires expressed at the meeting.
 Elements changed on the plan were additional shade trees and the parking has been expanded to approximately 50 spaces.
 The revised plan is attached below.